TailoredAgents/Messageragent/README_JUNKQUOTE.md

 npm run dev           # starts Fastify with hot reload npm run test          # vitest unit tests for pricing engine
 ```
+`npm run start` (and the Render service) automatically runs `npm run prisma:migrate:deploy` before the server launches so your database schema is always up to date.
+You can still execute the command manually if you prefer to control migrations yourself.

 Messenger webhook: